ArekBialek/arekbialek.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 I am an assistant professor at the Institute of Psychology Jagiellonian University.
 Overall, my research aims to understand development of joint action and communication.
-I investigate it through detailed observation of mother-infant interactions and agent-based modeling.
+I investigate it through detailed observation of mother-infant interactions and agent-based modeling. {tbc}
 {style="text-align: justify;"}